-For the best protection, you should choose secure passwords that comply with high standards of protection.
-Here are a few recommended methods that can help you create a strong password you will actually remember, yet no one should guess.
+For the best protection, choose passwords that comply with high standards of protection.
+Here are some ways to help you create strong passwords you will actually remember.

 - Use at least 8 characters

 - Do not include your name, address, phone number, birthday, family names, etc.